 Worst Roadside Assistance: Look out for tow truck fraud

 After a serious accident renders your vehicle immobile, you might have to hire a towing company to move your car from the side of the road and store it in a lot until your insurance company can examine the damage.
 While this seems simple enough, you should also be vigilant to avoid being scammed by a bandit tow truck service.
-Towing and storage fees can be expensive enough with an honest company, but it can cost a fortune when your car is being held hostage by a fraudulent business.
+Towing and storage fees can be expensive enough with an honest company, but it can cost a fortune when your car is held hostage by a fraudulent business.

 How to choose the best roadside assistance